Prosthesis: Limb prostheses

-Upper limb prostheses can be categorized in three main categories: Passive devices, Body Powered devices, and Externally Powered (myoelectric) devices.
+Upper limb prostheses can be categorized in three main categories: passive devices, body-powered devices, and externally-powered (myoelectric) devices.
 Passive devices can either be passive hands, mainly used for cosmetic purposes, or passive tools, mainly used for specific activities (e.g. leisure or vocational).
 An extensive overview and classification of passive devices can be found in a literature review by Maat et.al.
 A passive device can be static, meaning the device has no movable parts, or it can be adjustable, meaning its configuration can be adjusted (e.g. adjustable hand opening).
-Despite the absence of active grasping, passive devices are very useful in bimanual tasks that require fixation or support of an object, or for gesticulation in social interaction.
-According to scientific data a third of the upper limb amputees worldwide use a passive prosthetic hand.
-Body Powered or cable-operated limbs work by attaching a harness and cable around the opposite shoulder of the damaged arm.
+Despite the absence of active grasping, passive devices such as hooks are very useful in bimanual tasks that require fixation or support of an object, or for gesticulation in social interaction.
+An estimated third of upper limb amputees worldwide use a passive prosthetic hand.

+Body-powered or cable-operated limbs work by attaching a harness and cable around the contralateral shoulder of the affected limb.
 A recent body-powered approach has explored the utilization of the user's breathing to power and control the prosthetic hand to help eliminate actuation cable and harness.

 The third category of available prosthetic devices comprises myoelectric arms.
 This particular class of devices distinguishes itself from the previous ones due to the inclusion of a battery system.
 This battery serves the dual purpose of providing energy for both actuation and sensing components.
-While actuation predominantly relies on motor or pneumatic systems, a variety of solutions have been explored for capturing muscle activity, including techniques such as Electromyography, Sonomyography, Myokinetic, and others.
+While actuation predominantly relies on motor or pneumatic systems, a variety of solutions have been explored for capturing muscle activity, including techniques such as electromyography, sonomyography, myokinetics, and others.
 These methods function by detecting the minute electrical currents generated by contracted muscles during upper arm movement, typically employing electrodes or other suitable tools.
 Subsequently, these acquired signals are converted into gripping patterns or postures that the artificial hand will then execute.

-In the prosthetics industry, a trans-radial prosthetic arm is often referred to as a "BE" or below elbow prosthesis.
+In the prosthetics industry, a transradial prosthetic arm is often referred to as a "BE" or below-elbow prosthesis.

 Lower-extremity prostheses provide replacements at varying levels of amputation.
 These include hip disarticulation, transfemoral prosthesis, knee disarticulation, transtibial prosthesis, Syme's amputation, foot, partial foot, and toe.
-The two main subcategories of lower extremity prosthetic devices are trans-tibial (any amputation transecting the tibia bone or a congenital anomaly resulting in a tibial deficiency) and trans-femoral (any amputation transecting the femur bone or a congenital anomaly resulting in a femoral deficiency).
+The two main subcategories of lower extremity prosthetic devices are transtibial (any amputation transecting the tibia bone or a congenital anomaly resulting in a tibial deficiency) and transfemoral (any amputation transecting the femur bone or a congenital anomaly resulting in a femoral deficiency).